Alison Stockham

 After turning her focus back to creative writing, Alison’s first novel was long listed for the Lucy Cavendish Fiction Prize 2020 and she was chosen for a place on the Faber Academy’s Writing A Novel course (6 months).

-The Cuckoo Sister published by Boldwood Books in February 2023.
+Alison is the author of The Cuckoo Sister published by Boldwood Books in February 2023.
 Described as perfect for fans of Liane Moriarty and Celeste Ng the book was an Amazon Top Ten on first week of release.
+The Silent Friend was published by Boldwood Books on 24th July 2023 and The New Girl was published in April 2024.

 Alison lives in Cambridge with her husband and two daughters and is working on her next novel.